appsmithorg/appsmith-docs/website/docs/packages/reference/query-module.md

 ## Query module

-These properties are customizable options available within the query editor of the query module.
-They can be accessed by adding the query module in the App.

-Additionally, you can add multiple query modules from the same package, each with different configurations.
+When you add the query module inside the app, you can access these customizable options within the query editor.
+You can add multiple query modules from the same package, each with different configurations.

-<ZoomImage
-  src="/img/inputs_mod_app.png"
-  alt=""
-  caption=""
-/>

-### Property
+### Properties

+These properties facilitate dynamic value transmission from your app to the query module.

 #### Inputs